 How to Become a Police Officer in Las Vegas

 Once candidates have passed the oral examination, they must continue with the process by submitting to the Life History Investigation.
-This process entails releasing personal background information such as family information, education, military service, previous work experience and criminal history through a Personal History Statement (PHS).
+This process entails releasing personal background information such as family information, education, military service, previous work experience, and criminal history through a Personal History Statement (PHS).
 Candidates are responsible for having various waivers signed and documents notarized, in addition to completing the PHS online within 10 days of receiving the instructions by email.
 Finally, applicants take a pre-academy fitness exam.
 Candidates who successfully complete all stages of the selection process will be invited to attend an upcoming police academy class.

-For more information, see 10 Steps to Becoming a Police Officer on our homepage and once you are ready to apply for a position, application information can be found on the Las Vegas recruitment page.
+For more information, see 10 Steps to Becoming a Police Officer on our homepage and once you are ready to apply for a position, application information can be found on the LVMPD website.

 Las Vegas Police Department Information

 The LVMPD is divided into eight urban area command divisions including Bolden, Convention Center, Downtown, Northeast, Northwest, Southeast, Enterprise, and South Central.
 Once confirmed as officers, new recruits will be assigned to patrol one of these areas along with an assigned Field Training Officer.
-The Las Vegas MPD also has a large number of specialized units that are divided into bureaus that may be further broken up into specific divisions such as homeland security, SWAT, Organized Crime Bureau, Gang Crimes Bureau, Robbery/Homicide Bureau, Crimes Against Youth and Family Bureau, Financial – Property Crimes Bureau, Airport Bureau, Communications Bureau, Support Operations Bureau, K-9, Traffic Bureau, etc.
+The Las Vegas MPD also has a large number of specialized units that are divided into bureaus that may be further broken up into specific divisions such as homeland security, SWAT, Organized Crime Bureau, Gang Crimes Bureau, Robbery/Homicide Bureau, Crimes Against Youth and Family Bureau, Financial – Property Crimes Bureau, Airport Bureau, Communications Bureau, Support Operations Bureau, K-9, Traffic Bureau and more.

-In January 2014, 37 new officers joined the ranks of the LVMPD in hopes of protecting their fine city.1 Yearly pay raises are common as are various promotional opportunities.
+The starting salary for police officers in Las Vegas is $49,899 per year.1 Yearly pay raises are common as are various promotional opportunities.
 Additionally, there is an annual education incentive payment for officers that hold an associate’s, bachelor’s or master’s degree.
 The department also offers a clothing allowance, shift differentials, incentive pay for officers bi-lingual in Spanish and English, and generous paid leave.
-Officers participate in the State of Nevada Public Employees Retirement System (PERS) and are vested after five years of service.1 Currently, the average annual salary of a Las Vegas Patrol Officer is $71,050.2
+Officers participate in the State of Nevada Public Employees Retirement System (PERS) and are vested after five years of service.1 Currently, the average annual salary of a Las Vegas area police officer is $80,670 per year.2

 1. Las Vegas Metropolitan Police Department: https://www.lvmpd.com/en-us/Pages/default.aspx